Colonials Arena – Robert Morris Colonials

-The Ice Center has what adds up to be a very nice snack bar.
-Most fans sat in the provided seating area and ate whatever they ordered, as opposed to carrying their food in to the ice area.
+The 84 Lumber Arena has what adds up to be a very nice snack bar.
+Most fans sit in the provided seating area and eat whatever they order, as opposed to carrying their food in to the ice area.
 Outside of taking a drink or something small like popcorn or candy into the ice seating, it just seems easier to stay near the snack bar.
 The real highlight is the Starbucks coffee that can be ordered.
 Almost the entire Starbucks menu is available, including lattes and mochas.
 Smoothies and slushies round out a great drink menu as well.

 Salads and a variety of wraps are also available.
-I’ve been referring to this as a “snack bar", because that is what it resembles; however, you can get yourself or your family lunch or dinner here and be as happy as you would anywhere else.
-The quality of the food itself is, for the most part, above average and the prices are lower than you would expect at a sporting event.
+I’ve been referring to this as a “snack bar,” because that is what it resembles; however, you can get yourself or your family lunch or dinner here and be as happy as you would anywhere else.
+The quality of the food itself is, for the most part, above average.

-The atmosphere is incredibly family-friendly and is a great alternative for someone who may want to avoid the rowdy atmosphere of a professional game.
-In fact, the center is small enough that being there will most likely remind you of being at a high school sporting event.
+The atmosphere is incredibly family friendly and is a great alternative to someone who may want to avoid the rowdy atmosphere of a professional game.
+In fact, the arena is small enough that being there will most likely remind you of being at a high school basketball game.
 Most of the fans will be engaged in the game and will respond to the PA announcer’s chants and songs.
-Don’t go expecting anything similar to a pro game or even something like a college basketball game; college hockey in Pittsburgh just hasn’t made it to that level yet (at least not in Pittsburgh).
+Don’t go expecting anything similar to a pro game or even something like a college basketball game; college hockey just hasn’t made it to that level yet (at least not in Pittsburgh).

 There are a few bathrooms located close to the main rink; however, they are very small.
-Considering the amount of people that fill the stands, the bathroom lines can become long in between periods, so you may want to consider leaving your seat a little early if you want to avoid the line.
+Considering the amount of people that fill the stands, the bathroom lines can become long in between periods.
 All parts of the complex are very clean and modern, which makes for a very pleasant experience.

 You’ll be able to choose from a $10 reserved ticket or an $8 general admission ticket.
 Normally, I’d suggest just taking the general admission option; however, this complex packs in the people, so if you’re someone that gets up often during the game, you may want to pay the extra $2.
 The reserved seats are a little more towards the center of the ice as well.

-Parking is free, and if you combine that with the cheap tickets, the nice merchandise store, and the great concession stand, the RMU complex is a great place to see a game.
+Parking is free, and if you combine that with the cheap tickets, the nice merchandise store, and the great concession stand, the 84 Lumber Arena is a great place to see a game.
 Since hockey is not a sport that is supported by every college and university, you also may get to see some of the more major hockey programs.

 An extra star goes to the RMU staff supplementing the already good atmosphere with some fun activities in between the periods.
 A youth hockey shootout and a few other fan games are just some of the games that will be played during the intermissions.

 The RMU Colonials will prove that they are very much an up-and-coming team in both the college hockey world and in the city of Pittsburgh.
-Robert Morris athletics is probably best known for its basketball program, but going to a Colonials hockey game is a cheap way to see good hockey in a nice arena.
-Be sure to take advantage of these games when you can.
+Going to a Colonials game is a cheap way to see good hockey in a nice arena.
+Just be sure to take advantage of these games when you can.